 Starting with the interface, there are a few differences.
 Microsoft Launcher comes with your feed, dock, and Cortana settings, while POCO offers a customised Google search row with a few icons on the home screen.
 It also provides a RAM clear option which can be seen in the above image on the bottom-right.
 The percentage shows the total rate of RAM used.
 You also get to see a POCO settings icon to customise the launcher.

-Going back to Microsoft Launcher, your feed is a section which comes with news, weather, cards, timeline, app activity and more, while Dock is a menu which you can open by swiping up from the bottom of the home screen.
+Going back to Microsoft Launcher, your feed is a section which comes with news, weather, cards, timeline, app activity and more, while the dock is a menu which you can open by swiping up from the bottom of the home screen.
 The dock comes with a few apps and some system settings.

 You might have heard of scrolling effects, well launchers such as Nova Prime offer those.
 POCO also comes with a few to customise the home screen.
 Holding on the home screen shows a settings button in which we can change the transition (scrolling) effect.
 The launcher app comes with slide, crossfade, tumble, and page style effects.
 Microsoft Launcher uses the good old slide effect.

 POCO comes with some great features in the app drawer.
 The search bar is on the bottom, and it comes with multiple tabs.
 Although the main tab contains all the apps, it also categorises the drawer in communications, entertainment, photography, tools, news, personalisation, knowledge, and possibly in others depending on the apps you have.
-You can also add or delete categories in POCO settings.
+You can also add or delete categories in the settings.

 Furthermore, there is an option to group apps by colour.
 The feature is only visible in the main tab and touching on each colour displays that colour apps.
 The first row shows the most used and recent apps, but you can disable that in POCO settings.